“She has a refreshingly modern approach, and is very good with clients.”

 Caroline adopts and adheres to the provisions of the privacy notice which can be accessed here.

-For further details of Caroline’s practice please click on the links to the left or contact a member of the clerking or client service team.
+For further details of Caroline’s practice please contact a member of the clerking or client service team.

 Bar Council Membership No: 25115